AI Governance Shield™

 HB 2372

 Behavioral health AI governance requirements.
 Provider oversight mandated for any AI system involved in mental health assessment or treatment.
+Senate action before May 16 sine die deadline.

 California